Ortega-Dan/CalendarWorkHoursCounter/README.md

 We've got the following **averages** for general usage.

 In a Monday-Friday 8-hours-a-day schedule:\
-A working month is 4.366666 working weeks\
+A working month is 4.366666 working weeks.\
-A working month is 21.833333 working days\
+A working month is 21.833333 working days.\
-A working month is 174.666666 working hours
+A working month is 174.666666 working hours.